 - Red – bathing is prohibited

-Jellyfish are sometimes found near the shore in late summer and autumn and although their sting isn’t fatal, it’s painful.
-If you’re stung wash the sting with fresh water and apply cream .
+Jellyfish are sometimes found near the shore in late summer and autumn.
+The Cotylorhiza tuberculata, also known as the Mediterranean jellyfish or fried egg jellyfish, is commonly found in the Mediterranean Sea.
+Although their sting isn’t fatal, it can be painful.
+If you’re stung, wash the sting with fresh water and apply cream .